Into Windows

 Having a bootable Windows 10 DVD makes sense if your PC doesn’t support booting from USB or if you often need to install Windows 10 but don’t have the time and patience to create bootable Windows 10 USB each time before installing Windows 10.

-If you don’t have the Windows 10 ISO already, refer to the directions in our how to download the latest version of Windows 10 ISO from Microsoft guide.
+If you don’t have the Windows 10 ISO file already, refer to the directions in our how to download the latest version of Windows 10 ISO from Microsoft guide.

 Method 1 of 3